Saturday, December 6, 2025

 "On Call" indicates that we are not actively involved at a particular time.
 We tell folks, "Call me if you need me," but that is not the viewpoint of a Christian toward God.
 The fact is, we are already called, and we are answering that call.
 We are not putting God's call on hold.
 We wait for God's leading, but not for His call.
 As sinners (people living in sin), we are called to salvation (faith, obedience, and newness of life), and as believers, we are called to service.
 As Christians, we have accepted the call to salvation and the call to service.
 God leads us day by day and step by step, and we follow when He leads us in a new or distinctly different pathway, but that is part of our call.
 Jesus said, "If any man will be my disciple, let him deny himself, take up his cross daily, and follow me."

-I am always "on mission," but sometimes I am called, led, or directed to do a specific mission within the mission.
+I am always "on mission," but sometimes I am called, led, or directed to do a specific mission within my life mission.
 Witnessing for Christ (telling others the Good News and manifesting His presence in my life) is my mission.
 My constant mission is to love, follow, and serve God and to tell others around me about Christ.
 I am always a witness (because my life witnesses to my relationship with God, either good or bad), and as a faithful witness, I am always ready to give my witness (tell someone about my relationship with God), but sometimes I am sent specifically to witness to others about Christ.

 Therefore, when I am involved in daily or routine activities, I am still on mission.
 God's word tells us, "Whatever you do, do as unto the Lord."
 In my daily activities, I am watching and listening for God's leading to tell the Good News to someone.
 But sometimes I go out into society for the express purpose of sharing my testimony and proclaiming the Good News to others.